Do you need the confessional?

 Same goes for Facebook Live or video content.
 If you’re feeling like you might be a bit tired and emotional then wait until a better time.
 I know I’ve gone live when someone had pushed my buttons and it came across really negatively.
 I didn’t post that one to the group, I deleted it.
 (Not sure how to use Facebook live?
 Check out my straight forward guide here.)

 Also known as my pet hate.
 Going live or doing videos from your car during school pick up time.
 There I said it.
 Remember this might be the first time I have ever seen you.
 If you’re live on your business page it’s public.
-Anyone who fits the type of person who might be interested in your page according to the Facebook algorithm could be sent the notification that you’re live.
+Anyone who likes your page, and their friends if they comment or react or share it, can see it.
 And if that’s in your workout gear waiting in your car for the kids to finish school, and you’re not a personal trainer, it’s not really putting your best foot forward.

 I know this won’t be popular, but seriously, shouldn’t you be a having a sneaky fag with your girlfriends behind the car before the kids come out rather than squeezing me into your school pick up run?